 The enclosed time series graphs enable us to examine Finnish pension insurers’ holdings on the stock exchange from 2004 onwards.
 The graphs make a distinction between the whole earnings-related pension sector and pension insurance companies.

-Finnish quoted shares owned by the entire sector and the pension insurance companies
+Finnish quoted shares owned by the pension sector

-Pension insurance companies held 78.5 per cent, or EUR 14.2 billion, of these holdings.
-The remaining 21.5 per cent were owned by public-sector pension insurers, company pension funds and industry-wide pension funds, and by specialized pension providers (Farmers’ Social Insurance Institution, Seafarers’ Pension Fund).
+Pension insurance companies held 81.0 per cent, or EUR 14.1 billion, of these holdings.
+The remaining 19.0 per cent (EUR 3.3 billion) were owned by public-sector pension insurers, company pension funds and industry-wide pension funds, and by specialized pension providers (Farmers’ Social Insurance Institution, Seafarers’ Pension Fund).

 Changes over the years

-Purchases and sales of Finnish quoted shares by the entire sector and the pension insurance companies
+Purchases and sales of Finnish quoted shares by the pension sector

-The pension sector’s trading in quoted Finnish shares, i.e. the sum of all sales and purchases, increased during the period 2004–2007.
+The pension sector’s annual trading volume in quoted Finnish shares, i.e. the sum of all sales and purchases, peaked before the global financial crisis during the first decade of 2000s.
 The financial crisis in 2008 also brought a halt to this trend.
 After 2009, trading picked up again and, in the early 2010s, returned to the level that prevailed before the financial crisis.

 However, trading on the Helsinki Stock Exchange has not returned to the level preceding the financial crisis; instead, it has remained at a considerably lower level: The average trading in 2009–2012 is slightly under half of the average trading in 2004–2008.
 Owing to this trend, the pension sector’s share of trading on the Helsinki Stock Exchange has risen after the financial crisis.

-Finnish quoted shares owned by the entire sector and the pension insurance companies and the market value of the stock exchange
+Finnish quoted shares owned by the pension sector and the market value of the stock exchange

 We update the graphs once a year during March-April.
-The graphs can also be downloaded as a PDF file using the link:
+The graphs can also be downloaded as a PDF file.